rerun-io/cpp-example-vrs/README.md

 ### Installing the Rerun Viewer
 The Rerun C++ SDK works by connecting to an awaiting Rerun Viewer over TCP.

 If you need to install the viewer, follow the [installation guide](https://www.rerun.io/docs/getting-started/installing-viewer).
-Two of the more common ways to install the Rerun are:
+Two of the more common ways to install the Rerun Viewer are:
 * Via cargo: `cargo install rerun-cli`
 * Via pip: `pip install rerun-sdk`